AMaldu/interview_preparation_bot/README.md

 # Interview preparation chatbot for Data Scientists

-**Preparing yourself for data science job interviews is a different skill set than working as a data scientist**
+> Preparing for data science job interviews requires a different skill set than working as a data scientist.

 ## Table of Contents